Enrolling at school and enrolment schemes

 Section 9 agreements

-A section 9 agreement is a formal agreement between the Ministry and the parent or caregiver of a child allowing them to enrol in a special school or regional health school.
+A 'section 9' agreement is a formal agreement between the Ministry and the parent or caregiver of a child allowing them to enrol in a specialist school or regional health school.
 It also allows students to enrol outside the legal age in exceptional circumstances.

 We can help you work out the best option for your child